allalala/datacenters/pages/policy.md

 their closures.
 Much of the "low-hanging" fruit of easily consolidated infrastructure has been picked, and to realize further efficiencies will require continued investment to address the more complex areas where savings is achievable.
-While optimization will be the new priority, consolidation and closures should continue wherever applicable.
+While optimization will be the new focus, consolidation and closures should continue as the higher priority wherever applicable.
 OMB will focus on targeted improvements in key areas where agencies can make meaningful improvements and achieve further cost savings.